vortigont/pzem-edl/README.md

 5) lib: _"no problem, leave it here, I will send it once uart is free "_
 5) than lib sleep waits until an event from uart comes that there is some data received
 6) it retreives data from buffer and pings user-code - _"here is your data, pick it up anytime"_

+### DummyPZEM004
+A Dummy abstration class that inheritcs PZEM004 but is a fake device stub.
+It behaves like it has a connection to real PZEM device but responds with a faked random meterings.
+Could be really handy for prototyping without the need to connect to a real PZEM devices.

 ### History